On This Day in History: October 28

 - NASA successfully launches the Ares I-X mission, the only rocket launch for its short-lived Constellation program.

-- Cristina Fernández de Kirchner becomes the first woman elected President of Argentina.
+- Cristina Fernández de Kirchner becomes the first directly elected female President of Argentina.

 - A funeral service takes place at the Bykivnia graves for those Ukrainians who were killed by the Soviet secret police.

-- Vice-president Cheney's chief of staff is indicted due to his involvement in the Plame affair.
+- I. Lewis "Scooter" Libby is indicted due to his involvement in the Plame affair.

-- The Baku Metro fire sees 550 people either killed or injured.
+- The Baku Metro fire sees 289 people killed and 270 injured.

 - Georgia holds its only free election under Soviet rule.

 - The Spanish general election begins fourteen years of rule by the Spanish Socialist Workers' Party.

 - Prospero becomes the only British satellite to be launched by a British rocket.

 - Pope Paul VI promulgates Nostra aetate, by which the Church officially recognizes the legitimacy of non-Christian faiths.